 The character and object models (most of them anyway) look on par with many anime around 2013, even though they look more generic and odd, almost annoying, plus, despite that the character designs in the games were done by Production I.G. as well, these look noting like them.
-Unfortunately, there are plenty of animation errors and lip-synching problems (in the SUB no less in 2013 where studios have normally fixed that issue) which bog down the animation front, and given a 12 episode series done by PRODUCTION I.G., this is inexcusable.
+Unfortunately, there are plenty of animation errors and lip-synching problems (in the SUB no less in 2013 where studios have normally fixed that issue) which bog down the animation front, and given a 12 episode series done by PRODUCTION I.G. in 2013, this is INEXCUSIBLE!!
 The fights are horrendous as well.
-Sure some of the later ones are passible, but the first and last 2 battles are all dreadful, suffering from terrible choreography, random ass mini explosions due to regular poles and swords tapping the ground (no extra supernatural or sci-fi stuff to them, just plain ol` swords and poles being swung), attacks that don`t behave like in the game, and random likes drawn whenever characters battle in a top down perspective, despite the fact that NOTHING IS FLASHING!!!!!
+Sure some of the later ones are borderline passible, but the first and last 2 battles are all dreadful, suffering from terrible choreography, random ass mini explosions due to regular poles and swords tapping the ground (no extra supernatural or sci-fi stuff to them, just plain ol` swords and poles being swung), attacks that don`t behave like in the game, and random likes drawn whenever characters battle in a top down perspective, despite the fact that NOTHING IS FLASHING!!!!!
 Just...
 DBZ spam (minus flashy attacks and blasts) that way they don`t have to animate good fight scenes.
 This proves that this doesn't just fail as an adaptation, it fails as an action show in general.
 How sad that the animated cutscenes for the third game Blazblue Chronophantasma (which came out MONTHS BEFORE THIS SLOP!!!!) had better animation, despite ALSO BEING DONE BY PRODUCTION I.G.!!!!